emmajanedrews/base-template/_posts/2018-04-13-why-do-we-take-professional-photos-at-each-vacancy.md

 {% include pullquote.html %}

 **These pictures come as part of our service at no cost to the owner.** We’ll take pictures each time we get a new tenant in as part of our 10% fee.
-There are no rent fees, rental buffers, or maintenance buffers.
+There are no rental fees, rental buffers, or maintenance buffers.

 If you have any questions, just give us a call or send us an email.
 We would be happy to help you!